 We now support recurring payments through WooCommerce Subscriptions.

 - Set up an agreement with Payer about taking subscription payments.

 - Purchase and configure the WooCommerce Subscriptions extension.

 - Have Card payments or Direct invoice payments enabled in your store through Payer.

 Payer only supports Card payments and Direct invoice payments for recurring payments.

 If the checkout is not showing after you have followed all the instructions, and you don’t see any error messages in the checkout page, we recommend that you temporarily enable WP_DEBUG.
 You can find more information about that here.

 Payer integrates with the normal checkout of WooCommerce and should work with most other plugins with few issues.

-If your theme is not on this list we recommend that you try the plugin first on a test store, and not in a live environment.
+If your theme is not mentioned above we recommend that you try the plugin first on a test store, and not in a live environment.
 If you need changes to be done then we recommend that you contact the developers behind your store.

-We at Krokedil do not offer help with adapting your theme or plugin within regular support.
+Krokedil and Payer do not offer help with adapting your theme or plugin within regular support.